meilisearch/documentation/learn/advanced/asynchronous_updates.md

 # Asynchronous updates

 Index updates are processed **asynchronously**.
-This means that update requests are not handled as soon as they are received—instead, MeiliSearch places these operations in a queue and processes them in the order they were received.
+This means that task requests are not handled as soon as they are received—instead, MeiliSearch places these operations in a queue and processes them in the order they were received.

 ## Which operations are async?